-The MICC provides contracting support for the war fighter across Army commands, installations, and activities located throughout the continental United States and Puerto Rico.
-Its customers include the U.S. Army Installation Management Command, U.S. Army Forces Command, U.S. Army Training and Doctrine Command, U.S. Army North, U.S. Army Reserve Command, and U.S. Army Medical Command.
+The MICC provides contracting support for Soldiers across Army commands, installations and activities located in the continental United States and Puerto Rico.
+The customer base for the MICC includes the U.S. Army Forces Command, U.S. Army Training and Doctrine Command, U.S. Army North, U.S. Army Reserve Command and U.S. Army Medical Command.
 The MICC consists of a field directorate office and 32 field offices.